omria123/MindReader/README.md

         For example rabbitmq://127.0.0.1:5672.
 (The same goes in the future and for DB-URL)

         Note: When running parsers together in the same command, all of them works on the same process.
-        (Which is ideally better/fine for one computer or any simple case)
+        (Which is ideally better/fine for one computer or any simple case).

         ```shell script
           $ python -m MindReader.parsers parse PATH NAME